The top-secret project I’ve been working on for a year is now live!

 Remember – Wall Street already lost more than 45% of the typical investor’s savings TWICE in the last decade.
 How would it affect you if this latest stock market rout is just the beginning of another look-out-below crash?

 To find out how you can add predictability and guarantees to your financial plan and have the financial security and peace of mind that you want and deserve, request your FREE Analysis now.
-You’ll be connected with one of only 200 financial advisors in the country who have met the rigorous training and requirements to be a Bank On Yourself Authorized Advisor.
+You’ll be connected with one of only 200 financial representatives in the country who have met the rigorous training and requirements to be a Bank On Yourself Professional.